compsocialscience/summer-institute/2020/los_angeles/apply.md

 **In order to be guaranteed full consideration, all application materials must be submitted before XXX

-Inquiries can be sent to XXXX.
+Inquiries can be sent to [sicss.ucla.gmail.com](mailto:sicss.ucla.gmail.com).